Jazzcort/ACOproject/README.md

 | 13-vertices graph 2 | 93.0% | 100.0% | 100.0% | 100.0% |
 | 13-vertices graph 3 | 5.0% | 8.0% | 9.0% | 16.0% |

+As what we can observe from the table above, there are some graphs that are hard for ACO algorithm to find the shortest cycle due to their geometric features.
+The 10-vertices graph 2 demonstrated the extreme case.
+It showed that even though we increase the amount of running times, it still could not find the shortest cycle even once.
+Except for those special cases due to the geometric features, increasing the running times indeed increases the accuracy, and it's more obvious in the graphs with more vertices.
+For example, the accuracy of the 13-vertices graph 1 went from $23.0%$ to $92.0%$ (run 1000 times v.s. run 10000 times).

 ## Application